Exclusive - Lion Air crash pilot felt jet "dragged" from sky

 WRITE-OFF

-According to the Flight Safety Foundation, weather bulletins for pilots indicated a few storm clouds at 1,700 feet (518 metres).
-A 6-knot wind blew from south-southeast but varied across a wide arc from east-southeast all the way to the west.
+According to the Flight Safety Foundation, bulletins for pilots at around that time indicated a few storm clouds at 1,700 feet (518 metres).
+A moderate wind blew from the south-southeast but flicked in a wide arc from east-southeast all the way to the west.

-The source said there was no immediate evidence of either pilot or technical error but investigators will pore over the speed and other settings, as well as interactions between the pilots, to establish whether the crash could have been avoided.
+The source said there was no immediately obvious evidence of pilot or technical error but investigators will pore over the speed and other settings, as well as interactions between the pilots, to establish whether the crash could have been avoided.

 Both pilots were given urine tests by the Indonesian police and were cleared for drugs and alcohol, the source said.